tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 #### Network filters

+uBlock Origin can also parse HOSTS file-like resources.
+However, this creates an ambiguity with ABP filter syntax, which is pattern-based.
+For exemple, consider the following filter entry:

+    example.com

+ABP filter syntax dictates that this is interpreted as "block network requests which URL contains `example.com` at any position".
+However if the entry comes from a HOSTS file, the interpretation must be "block network requests to the site `example.com`".

+So in uBlock Origin, any entry which can be read as a valid hostname, will be assumed to be a HOSTS file entry.
+If ever you want such filter to be parsed as an ABP filter, just add a wildcard at the end:

+    example.com*

+##### Network filters options

 `document` for _block_ filters:

 This will cause web pages which match the filter to be subjected to [strict blocking](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface#no-strict-blocking).